-- (1) Where applicable, a letter from the property owner authorizing the property owner's representative to sign the application. - (2) Fees as set by resolution of the Board of Supervisors. - (3) An Erosion Control Plan (as specified in the Performance Standards Handbook). - (4) Plan for the removal of vegetation.
-The plan shall include at a minimum: - a) A vicinity map or other means of adequately indicating the site location. - b) Boundary lines of the site. - c) Location of area to be cleared. - d) Location of existing structures on the site. - e) A plan for disposal of the removed vegetation. - f) Purpose of removal.
+- Where applicable, a letter from the property owner authorizing the property owner's representative to sign the application. - 2.
+Fees as set by resolution of the Board of Supervisors. - An Erosion Control Plan (as specified in the Performance Standards Handbook). - 4.
+Plan for the removal of vegetation.
+The plan shall include at a minimum: - A vicinity map or other means of adequately indicating the site location. - b.
+Boundary lines of the site. - c.
+Location of area to be cleared. - d.
+Location of existing structures on the site. - e.
+A plan for disposal of the removed vegetation. - f.
+Purpose of removal.

-SECTION 8604.2.
+SECTION 9286.
 REVIEW, REFERRAL AND REPORT.

-(a) Prior to acceptance, the application shall be reviewed by the Planning Division and the Department of Public Works for compliance with Section 8604.1(a) or 8604.1(b).
-Additional information may subsequently be required to demonstrate compliance with this chapter. (b) The Planning Division shall refer the application to the Department of Public Works and other interested departments and agencies for comment and recommendation.

-In reviewing the application and plans and making his recommendations, the Director of Public Works shall report whether the grading as proposed complies with the standards as detailed in Section 8605 and shall recommend conditions to assure such compliance.

-(c) It shall be the duty of the Planning Director to forward the application together with recommendations thereon to the appropriate body specified in Section 8604.3 for its action.
+- Prior to acceptance, the application shall be reviewed by the Planning Division and the Department of Public Works for compliance with Sections 9285 (A) or 9285 (B) above.
+Additional information may subsequently be required to demonstrate compliance with this chapter. - 2.
+The Planning Division shall refer the application to the Department of Public Works and other interested departments and agencies for comment and recommendation.
+In reviewing the application and plans and making his recommendations, the Director of Public Works shall report whether the grading as proposed complies with the standards as detailed below in Section 9296 and shall recommend conditions to assure such compliance. - It shall be the duty of the Planning Director to forward the application together with recommendations thereon to the appropriate body specified below in Section 9287 for its action.

-SECTION 8604.3.
+SECTION 9287.
 DECISION MAKING AUTHORITY.

 The following person or body shall grant the indicated permits as required by this chapter:

-The Planning Commission: All grading and land clearing permits in State or County Scenic Road Corridors.

-Planning Director: Land clearing permits outside State or County Scenic Road Corridors; grading permits for agricultural water impoundments which do not qualify for exemption under Section 8603.16 and which are located outside State and County Scenic Road Corridors; and grading permits involving cut or fill not to exceed 1,000 cubic bank yards.
+- The Planning Commission: All grading and land clearing permits in State or County Scenic Road Corridors. - Planning Director: Land clearing permits outside State or County Scenic Road Corridors; grading permits for agricultural water impoundments which do not qualify for exemption under Section 9284 (P) above and which are located outside State and County Scenic Road Corridors; and grading permits involving cut or fill not to exceed 1,000 cubic bank yards.

-Zoning Hearing Officer: All other grading permits.
+3. Zoning Hearing Officer: All other grading permits.

-SECTION 8604.4.
+SECTION 9288.
 PUBLIC HEARING AND COMMENT.

-- (a) The Zoning Hearing Officer, Planning Commission or Board of Supervisors shall hold a public hearing before taking action on any grading or land clearing permit which is before them. - (b) A public hearing on a grading or land clearing permit may be held concurrently with any other public hearing on the project held by the appropriate person or body specified in Section 8604.3. - (c) In addition to testifying at a public hearing, any person may submit written comment on an application for a grading or land clearing permit, or on a permit appeal, at any time prior to the close of the applicable public hearing.
-If no public hearing is required, written comments may be submitted prior to the decision date specified in any notice required by Section 8604.5.
+- The Zoning Hearing Officer, Planning Commission or Board of Supervisors shall hold a public hearing before taking action on any grading or land clearing permit which is before them. - A public hearing on a grading or land clearing permit may be held concurrently with any other public hearing on the project held by the appropriate person or body specified above in Section 9287. - 3.
+In addition to testifying at a public hearing, any person may submit written comment on an application for a grading or land clearing permit, or on a permit appeal, at any time prior to the close of the applicable public hearing.
+If no public hearing is required, written comments may be submitted prior to the decision date specified in any notice required by Section 9289 below.
 Written comments shall be submitted to the Planning Director who shall forward them to the appropriate person, commission or board.

-SECTION 8604.5.
+SECTION 9289.
 NOTICE REQUIREMENTS.

 Where a public hearing is required, notice shall be given as required for use permits in Section 6503 of the San Mateo County Ordinance Code, Zoning Annex, if in the opinion of the Planning Director the grading activity may affect properties beyond 300 feet from the property line, additional notice may be required as deemed appropriate.
 In addition, ten (10) days prior to action by the Planning Director, notice of grading permits required for agricultural water impoundments shall be given in the same manner; such notice shall specify the date on which a decision will be made.